Rastaiha/old_minigames/README.md

 # Old Minigames
-This project is a part of the "Rasta Frontend Prototype" project.
+This project is a part of the "rasta_workshop_prototype" project.

 ## Installation